Guide to U.S. Draped Bust Quarter Eagles

 The Draped Bust Quarter Eagle, also referred to as the Turban Head Quarter Eagle, represented the first type for the smallest gold denomination established under the Coinage Act of 1792.
-The coins would be struck in extremely limited numbers until the conclusion of the series in 1807.
-Because of the small mintages, all Draped Bust Quarter Eagles are extremely rare, especially in problem-free condition, and often are among the most difficult coins to acquire for a complete type set of United States coinage.
+The two higher gold denominations known as the eagle and half eagle had been introduced in 1795.
+The quarter eagle with a value of two dollars and fifty cents would be introduced in 1796 and struck in extremely limited numbers until the conclusion of the series in 1807.
+Because of the small mintages, all coins of the series are extremely rare and often among the most difficult pieces to acquire for a complete type set of United States coinage.

 The Draped Bust Quarter Eagle was designed by Robert Scot, who had created similar designs for the two larger gold denominations.
 The obverse features the head of Liberty facing to the right and wearing a turban-like cap.
 The word LIBERTY appears above, and the date appears below.
 No additional ornamentation was included within the original design, and the image of Liberty stands out remarkably.

 The reverse design was based on the Great Seal of the United States.
 An eagle appears at center with its wings spread and a shield at its breast.
 The eagle’s talons separately grasp a bundle of arrows and an olive branch.
 Sixteen stars appear between the eagle’s head and a cluster of clouds above, although some varieties have a different number of stars.
 A scroll within the eagle’s beak carries the motto E PLURIBU UNUM.
 The words UNITED STATES OF AMERICA appear around the outer edge of the coin.
 The coin bears no indication of the denomination.